raffaelegiancarlo/A-Software-LIbrary-to-Speed-up-Sorted-Table-Search-Procedures-via-Learning-from-Data/Atomic_Index/README.md

 # Atomic Index

 ## General Structure
 This directory contains three cpp files.
-The file <NOME FILE> implements NN prediction followed by Branch-Free Binary Search.
-  The second <NOME FILE> implements Univariate Linear Regression for prediction followed by Branch-Free Binary Search.
-The third <NOME FILE> implements Univariate Linear Regression for prediction followed by Branchy Interpolation Search.
+The first  (NOME FILE) implements NN prediction followed by Branch-Free Binary Search.
+The second (NOME FILE) implements Univariate Linear Regression for prediction followed by Branch-Free Binary Search.
+The third (NOME FILE) implements Univariate Linear Regression for prediction followed by Branchy Interpolation Search.
 ## Requirements and Use